vikramlearning/blazorbootstrap/docs/docs/components/toasts.md

 # Toasts

-Documentation and examples for BlazorBootstrap Toasts.
+Push notifications to your visitors with a toast, a lightweight and easily customizable alert message.

+Toasts are lightweight notifications designed to mimic the push notifications that have been popularized by mobile and desktop operating systems.
+They’re built with flexbox, so they’re easy to align and position.

-Things to know when using the toasts component:
+**Things to know when using the toasts component:**

 - Toasts will automatically hide if you do not specify `AutoHide = false`.